Unemployment in Philippines

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-Cash remittances from Overseas Filipino Workers (OFW) totaled USD 2.5 billion in March, which was a 6.6% increase from the same month a year prior.
+Cash remittances from Overseas Filipino Workers (OFW) increased a total of USD 2.6 billion in May, which marked a 5.7% rise from the same month a year prior, accelerating from the 4.0% year-on-year uptick registered in April (USD 2.4 billion).